-Description The subjects comprise an mid terraced bungalow situated over a storage facility belonging to the attached commercial building.
-Accommodation The accommodation may be summarised as follows; Ground Floor:- Entrance Hall, Open Plan Lounge/Kitchen Area, Two Bedrooms and a Shower Room.
-Gross internal floor area (m2) Amounts to 38 square metres, or thereby.
-Neighbourhood and location The subjects are located within a back lying position behind the Broch Hotel in the Burghead area of Elgin where surrounding properties are of mixed design, vintage and character.
+Description The subjects comprise a first and second floor maisonette in a three storey block of eight similar units.
+There is no lift.
+Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Hall, Lounge, Rear Hall, Kitchen and Bathroom.
+FIRST FLOOR: Landing and Two Bedrooms.
+Gross internal floor area (m2) Amounts to 61 square metres, or thereby.
+Neighbourhood and location The subjects are located within Elgin where surrounding properties are of a mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1975 (date of construction has not been confirmed).
-Weather The weather was dry following showers of rain at the time of inspection.
+Age Erected circa 1995.
+Weather The weather was dry at the time of inspection.
 Chimney stacks Not applicable.
 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched, ridged design comprising timber trusses clad with slate over timber sarking boards.